Another silver lining of lockdown is that I’ve finally nailed the recipe to make a HK style wonton soup.

 - Scrape down the sides of the food processor, add prawns and blitz another 10 seconds at full power.

-- Add the rest of the ingredients and pulse to mix for 5 seconds.
+- Drain and squeeze bok choy to remove liquid.
+Add drained bok choy and the rest of the ingredients to the meat and pulse to mix for 5 seconds.

 - Knead mixture for 6-8 minutes.
 The mixture will become a paste, sticky and soft but not gluey.